AndreCorreaSantos/ames_AndreVictor/README.md

 # Hugging Face Deploy

-### the "Ames" directory contains a hugging face deploy of an api that contains our Best model
+ the "Ames" directory contains a hugging face deploy of an api that contains our Best model

-### To use it send a POST request to https://andrecorrea-ames.hf.space/predict with a json containing the processed model features in the request's body.
+ To use it send a POST request to https://andrecorrea-ames.hf.space/predict with a json containing the processed model features in the request's body.

+# Self Host
-# Alternatively we can also self host the api by entering the "api" directory:
+## Alternatively we can also self host the api by entering the "api" directory:

 Firstly install all packedges needed for the API